The Man Who Came to Dinner (1942) Queer Film A-

 The character of Whiteside is based on Kaufman and Hart’s good friend, the theatre critic Alexander Woollcott.
 Bette Davis is perfection playing Whiteside’s long-suffering yet understanding secretary.
 It’s one of her few comedic roles, making you wonder why she didn’t do more.

-The wonderful supporting cast includes Ann Sheridan, nicely parodying herself, Richard Travis as Miss Davis’ love interest, the irrepressible Jimmy Durante singing Did You Ever Have the Feeling That You Wanted to Go, And Still Have the Feeling That You Wanted to Stay?, Mary Wickes as Nurse Preen who has the unenviable task of nursing Whiteside back to health, Reginald Gardiner does a parody of Noel Coward, and Billie Burke and Grant Mitchell as the unfortunate Mr. and Mrs. Stanley.
+The superb supporting cast includes Ann Sheridan, nicely parodying herself, Richard Travis as Miss Davis’ love interest, the irrepressible Jimmy Durante singing Did You Ever Have the Feeling That You Wanted to Go, And Still Have the Feeling That You Wanted to Stay?, Mary Wickes as Nurse Preen who has the unenviable task of nursing Whiteside back to health, Reginald Gardiner who does an hilarious parody of Noel Coward, and Billie Burke and Grant Mitchell as the unfortunate Mr. and Mrs. Stanley.

 I am not only walking out on this case, Mr. Whiteside, I am leaving the nursing profession.
 I became a nurse because all my life, ever since I was a little girl, I was filled with the idea of serving a suffering humanity.
 After one month with you , Mr. Whiteside, I am going to work in a munitions factory.
 From now on , anything I can do to help exterminate the human race will fill me with the greatest of pleasure.
 If Florence Nightingale had ever nursed YOU, Mr. Whiteside, she would have married Jack the Ripper instead of founding the Red Cross! (sic)